l0tus-biswas/request-talk/README.md

 ## Meeting is simple now

-<p>Share the link to your Appointly.com page and let people pick a time that works for them. </p>
+_Who has time to track and then send their availability to everyone for every meeting?
+Share the link to your Appointly.com page and let people pick a time that works for them._
-<p>Who has time to track and then send their availability to everyone for every meeting?</p>

 1. __Connect your calendars__
   * Appointly.com reads your availability from all your existing calendars ensuring you never get double booked!